-- Alternative Medical Services.
+- 1. Alternative Medical Services.
 The following are not covered unless your Group has purchased additional coverage for these Services.
-See the "Schedule of Benefits (Who Pays What)" to determine if your Group has purchased additional coverage.

-- a.
-Acupuncture Services;

-- b.
-Naturopathy Services;

-- c.
-Massage therapy;

-- d.
-Chiropractic Services and supplies that are not provided by a Plan Provider under this Agreement.

-- Behavioral Problems.
+See the "Schedule of Benefits (Who Pays What)" to determine if your Group has purchased additional coverage. - a.
+Acupuncture Services; - b.
+Naturopathy Services; - c.
+Massage therapy; - d.
+Chiropractic Services and supplies that are not provided by a Plan Provider under this Agreement. - 2.
+Behavioral Problems.
 Any treatment or Service for a behavioral problem not associated with a manifest mental disorder or condition. - 3.
 Certain Maternity Services that are not Medically Necessary.
 Certain maternity Services that are not Medically Necessary, including but not limited to: home birth Services and doula Services. - 4.
 Cosmetic Services.
 Services that are intended: primarily to change or maintain your appearance; and that will not result in significant improvement in physical function.
-This includes cosmetic surgery related to bariatric surgery.
+Examples of this include cosmetic surgery related to bariatric surgery and hair prostheses due to hair loss.
 Exception: Services covered under "Reconstructive Surgery" in the "Benefits/Coverage (What is Covered)" section. - 5.
-Cryopreservation.
-Any and all Services related to cryopreservation, unless your Group has purchased additional coverage.
-This exclusion applies to, but is not limited to, the procurement and/or storage of semen, sperm, eggs, reproductive materials, and/or embryos.
-See "Additional Provisions" for additional coverage or exclusions, if applicable to your Group. - 6.
 Custodial Care.
 Assistance with activities of daily living or care that can be performed safely and effectively by people who, in order to provide the care, do not require medical licenses or certificates or the presence of a supervising licensed nurse.
-Activities of daily living include: walking; getting in and out of bed; bathing; dressing; feeding; toileting; and taking medicine. - 7.
+Activities of daily living include: walking; getting in and out of bed; bathing; dressing; feeding; toileting; and taking medicine. - 6.
 Dental Services.
 Dental Services and dental X-rays, including: dental Services following injury to teeth; dental appliances; implants; orthodontia; TMJ; and dental Services as a result of and following medical treatment such as radiation treatment.
 This exclusion does not apply to: (a) Medically Necessary Services for the treatment of cleft lip or cleft palate when prescribed by a Plan Provider, unless the Member is covered for these Services under a dental insurance policy or contract, or (b) hospitalization and general anesthesia for dental Services, prescribed or directed by a Plan Provider for Dependent children who: (i) have a physical, mental, or medically compromising condition; or (ii) have dental needs for which local anesthesia is ineffective because of acute infection, anatomic variations, or allergy; or (iii) are extremely uncooperative, unmanageable, anxious, or uncommunicative with dental needs deemed sufficiently important that dental care cannot be deferred; or (iv) have sustained extensive orofacial and dental trauma, or (c) Medically Necessary Services required for the direct treatment of a covered transplant procedure for a Member who is a transplant recipient.
 Unless otherwise specified herein, (a) and (b) must be received at a Plan Facility or Skilled Nursing Facility.